 The Student Code of Conduct and the student conduct process applies to the conduct of individual students, as well as all University-affiliated student organizations.
-The Associate Vice President of Student Affairs or designee will serve as convener and executer of the Student Code of Conduct and retains conduct jurisdiction over students who choose to take a leave of absence, withdraw, or have graduated for any misconduct that occurred prior to the leave, withdrawal or graduation.
-If sanctioned, a hold may be placed on the student's ability to re-enroll, obtain official transcripts, and/or graduate; all sanctions must be satisfied prior to re-enrollment, obtaining transcripts and graduating.
+The Associate Vice President of Student Affairs or designee will serve as convener and executer of the Student Code of Conduct and retains conduct jurisdiction over students who choose to take a leave of absence, withdraw, or have graduated for any misconduct that occurred prior to the leave, withdrawal, or graduation.
+If sanctioned, a hold may be placed on the student's ability to re-enroll, obtain official transcripts, and/or graduate; all sanctions must be satisfied prior to re-enrollment, obtaining transcripts, and graduating.
 In the event of serious misconduct committed while still enrolled but reported after the respondent(s) has graduated, Saint Leo University may invoke an investigation that may result in the revocation of that student's degree.

-Although the University is not responsible or liable for student off-campus events or behavior, it does reserve the right, in the interest of protecting students from harm, and as part of fulfilling its educational mission, to take action in response to behavior off campus that violates University expectations, Core Values and Policies when the University determines that its interests as an academic community are involved.
-University policies and other expectations govern students participating in Saint Leo or Saint Leo-affiliated study abroad programs or other University-sponsored activities no matter where they occur.
+Although the University is not responsible or liable for student off University Campus events or behavior, it does reserve the right to respond to behavior off University Campus that violates University expectations, Core Values, and Policies, in the interest of protecting students and the academic community from harm, and as part of fulfilling its educational mission.
+The University will act if the continued presence of the student presents a danger to the health, safety, or welfare of the University Community, or it is disruptive to the orderly processes and functions of the University.

+University policies and other expectations govern students participating in Saint Leo University or Saint Leo University-affiliated study abroad programs or other University-sponsored activities no matter where they occur.

-The Student Code of Conduct may be applied to behavior conducted online, via E-mail or other electronic medium.
+The Student Code of Conduct may be applied to behavior conducted online, via E-mail or another electronic medium.
 Students should also be aware that online postings such as blogs, web postings, chats, and social networking sites are in the public sphere and are not private.
 These postings can subject a student to allegations of conduct violations if information about policy violations is posted online.
 Saint Leo University does not regularly search for this information but may take action if and when such information is brought to the attention of Saint Leo University officials.
 However, most online speech by students not involving Saint Leo University networks or technology will be protected as free expression and not subject to this Student Code of Conduct, with notable exceptions including, but not limited to:

-- 1. A true threat, defined as "a threat a reasonable person would interpret as a serious expression of intent to inflict bodily harm upon specific individuals"; - 2.
-Speech posted online about the University or its community members that causes a significant on-campus disruption. - 3.
-Speech that the University determines is offensive and not in accordance with the University's core values.
+- A. A true threat, defined as "a threat a reasonable person would interpret as a serious expression of intent to inflict bodily harm upon specific individuals". - B. Speech posted online about the University or its community members that causes a significant on University Campus disruption. - C. Speech that the University determines is offensive and not in accordance with the University's core values.

 The Student Code of Conduct applies to guests of community members whose hosts may be held accountable for the misconduct of their guests.
-The Student Code of Conduct may also be applied to resident non-students, including, but not limited to: campers, high school bridge program participants, recruits on official visits, and continuing education programs by contractual agreements.
-Visitors to and guests of Saint Leo University may seek resolution of violations of the Student Code of Conduct committed against them by members of the Saint Leo University community.
+The Student Code of Conduct may also be applied to resident non-students, including, but not limited to campers, high school bridge program participants, recruits on official visits, and continuing education programs by contractual agreements.
+Visitors to and guests of Saint Leo University may seek resolution of violations of the Student Code of Conduct committed against them by Saint Leo University student community members.

-There is no time limit on reporting violations of the Student Code of Conduct; however, the longer someone waits to report an offense, the harder it becomes for Saint Leo University officials to obtain information, witness statements and to make determinations regarding alleged violations.
+There is no time limit on reporting violations of the Student Code of Conduct; however, the longer someone waits to report a violation, the harder it becomes for Saint Leo University officials to obtain information, witness statements and to make determinations regarding alleged violations.